 The Pennsylvania Gaming Control Board granted Presque Isle Downs a conditional approval to open a BetAmerica sportsbook at their location in Erie.

 Presque Isle will be utilizing SBTech to power their PA sports betting operation.
 Located in the most northwestern part of the state, expectations are for a “very robust market”, stated a representative at the latest PGCB meeting.

 BetAmerica Sportsbook Branding

-The sportsbook will be branded BetAmerica, which is used by Presque Isle’s parent company, Churchill Downs, in other parts of the country.
+The sportsbook will be branded BetAmerica PA, which is used by Presque Isle’s parent company, Churchill Downs, in other parts of the country.

 Churchill Downs purchased Presque Isle for nearly $179 million in January.